Universal Psychology Postdoctoral Directory

 This training experience has the stable and necessary financial (e.g., stipend) and physical resources (e.g., computers, physical space) needed for effective training.
 Yes

-The Division of Child and Adolescent Psychiatry (CAP)- in the Department of Psychiatry at the University of Florida Collège of Medicine-Jacksonville- is recruiting for 1 psychology postdoctoral fellowship position for the 2024-2025 training year.
-The Clinical Child and Adolescent Psychology Fellowship program aims to provide the fellow with experiential clinical training focused on the diagnosis, assessment, evaluation, treatment, and prevention of psychological, emotional, and behavioral disorders in children and adolescents.
-For the child and adolescent fellowship, candidates must have a doctoral degree from an APA-accredited graduate program and internship in Clinical, Counseling, or School Psychology, and have some prior experience providing evidence-based psychotherapies (e.g., CBT, DBT, EMDR, Family Systems, and PCIT) with children, adolescents, and families.
-Proficiency with evidence-based psychotherapies is not needed, as we are happy to train you in these.
+The Division of Child and Adolescent Psychiatry (CAP)- in the Department of Psychiatry at the University of Florida College of Medicine-Jacksonville- is recruiting for 1 psychology postdoctoral fellowship position for the 2026-2027 training year.
+The Clinical Child and Adolescent Postdoctoral Psychology Fellowship program aims to provide the fellow with comprehensive clinical training in the diagnosis, assessment, evaluation, treatment, prevention, and research of psychological, emotional, and behavioral disorders in children and adolescents.
+Candidates must hold a doctoral degree from an APA-accredited graduate program and internship in Clinical, Counseling, or School Psychology, and have prior experience providing evidence-based psychotherapies (e.g., CBT, DBT, EMDR, Family Systems, and PCIT) with children, adolescents, and families.
+Proficiency in these therapies is not required, as our program is prepared to train fellows in these modalities.

-In the UF CAP Program, postdocs will gain experience working as part of a multidisciplinary intensive outpatient team.
-The Division is located in the Department of Psychiatry which allows for frequent inter-disciplinary collaborations and joint learning experiences with residents and fellows in child and adolescent psychiatry (e.g., didactic seminars, Family Therapy Clinic, DBT didactic seminar, etc.).
-Although the duties of this position are primarily clinical, the postdoc fellow will be provided with individual supervision and didactic education, as well as participating in multidisciplinary case conferences with recognized specialists in the field.
+Within the UF CAP Program, postdocs will work as part of a multidisciplinary intensive outpatient team.
+The Division, located in the Department of Psychiatry, facilitates frequent interdisciplinary collaboration and joint learning experiences with residents and fellows in child and adolescent psychiatry (e.g., didactic seminars, Family Therapy Clinic, DBT didactic seminar, etc.).
+While the position is primarily clinical, the postdoc fellow will receive individual supervision and didactic education and participate in multidisciplinary case conferences with recognized specialists in the field.

-The successful candidate must work well with multidisciplinary teams, have experience working with children and families, be able to manage complex cases and varied responsibilities effectively, and be comfortable working with a multicultural population.
-The fellowship takes place within a major medical center in an urban community on the Atlantic beach coastline with a modest cost of living and a high quality of life.
-Salary is competitive and includes attractive benefits.
+The successful candidate must work effectively within multidisciplinary teams, have experience working with children and families, manage complex cases and diverse responsibilities efficiently, and be comfortable engaging with a multicultural population.
+The fellowship is based at a major medical center in an urban community along the Atlantic beach coastline, offering a modest cost of living and a high quality of life.
+Fellows will work 40 hours per week for 12 months.
+The salary is competitive and includes attractive benefits.
 The State of Florida does not have income tax.

 Additional Information